SigmaForge/transparency/README.md

 Open Documents
 ==============

-As part of our commitment to radical openness and honetsy, we make many of the documents that guide our actions and govern [Sigma Forge](http://sigamforge.com) publicly available.
+As part of our commitment to radical openness and honesty, we make many of the documents that guide our actions and govern [Sigma Forge](http://sigamforge.com) publicly available.

 This repository contains all the important governance document for Sigma Forge.
 We welcome suggestions for change either as a pull requests, or by email at transparency@sigmaforge.com.